Monochromatic spanning trees and matchings in ordered complete graphs: Introduction

 \begin{itemize} \item Edges $(a,b)$ and $(c,d)$ are {\it crossing} if either $a<c<b<d$ or $c<a<d<b$. \item Edges $(a,b)$ and $(c,d)$ are {\it nested} if either $a<c<d<b$ or $c<a<b<d$. \item Edges $(a,b)$ and $(c,d)$ are {\it separated} if either $a<b<c<d$ or $c<d<a<b$. \end{itemize}

-Based on the above, we call an ordered graph $G$ {\em non-crossing (resp. non-nested, non-separated)} if it does not contain non-crossing (resp. non-nested, non-separated) independent edges.
+On the Based of the above, we call an ordered graph $G$ {\em non-crossing (resp. non-nested, non-separated)} if it does not contain crossing (resp. nested, separated) independent edges.
 Combinatorial objects arising from theses relations, for example overlap graphs, interval graphs, circle graphs have been extensively studied \cite{BLS}, \cite{GO}.
 The complementary notions are the {\em crossing, nested, separated} ordered graphs, where any two independent edges are crossing, nested or separated, respectively.

 A {\em matching} in a graph is a set of pairwise independent edges.
 A matching with $n$ edges is denoted by $M_n$.
 In an ordered graph (in accordance with the previous definition) a matching can be crossing, nested or separated.
 A separated matching is equivalent to a set of pairwise disjoint intervals.
 Crossing and nested matchings relate to {\em drawings of graphs}.
 If we consider the vertices of an ordered graph $G$ drawn on a convex curve in the natural order, and edges drawn as straight-line segments, then two independent edges cross if and only if they form a {\em crossing} pair.
 On the other hand, there is a drawing, called {\em twisted drawing} \cite{twist}, where two independent edges cross if and only if they form a {\em nested} pair, see Figure~\ref{fig:pelda}.